Brewers vs. Rockies Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Wade Miley (6-2) will take to the mound for the Brewers and make his 15th start of the season.
+- The Brewers will hand the ball to Adrian Houser (4-3) for his 14th start of the season.

+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- In 14 starts this season, Miley has lasted five or more innings 11 times, with an average of 5.1 innings per appearance.
+- Houser has eight starts of five or more innings this season in 13 chances.
+He averages 4.9 innings per outing.

-- In 14 appearances this season, he has finished five without allowing an earned run.
+- In 15 appearances this season, he has finished three without allowing an earned run.

 |Opponent